 From trauma and mental health challenges to substance abuse and group dynamics, thereโ€™s a lot that goes into why soldiers might engage in behaviors others would avoid.

-Itโ€™s crucial to recognize these factors not to judge but to understand the challenges soldiers face and how those challenges impact their actions long after the battles are over.
+Itโ€™s crucial to recognize these factors not to judge but to understand the challenges soldiers face.